 Subject to the conditions listed below, employees who are inducted or who enlist in the Armed Forces of the United States or who are reservists or national guardspersons called to active duty or training are eligible for reemployment rights.

 B. Supplemental Pay

 Harvard will pay the difference between an eligible employee’s base military pay and his or her base University salary for up to 90 days of military service per year.
-Please note, Harvard currently has a practice of extending the salary supplement beyond 90 days; details can be found under other types of leave.
+Extensions for salary supplement beyond 90 days may be requested.
 The employee must submit his/her military leave and earnings statement to receive such pay.
 The employee may (but is not required to) use any accrued vacation or personal days during any part of the leave that would otherwise be unpaid.

 A former employee returning from military service who satisfies the following requirements will be restored to their former position or one of like seniority, status and pay provided he/she applies for reemployment within the applicable statutory time frame (which ranges from one to 90 days after completing military duty, depending on the length of military service):

 - The former employee left his or her position to enter active military training and service, active duty for training or inactive duty training in the U.S. Armed Forces, Reserves, National Guard or the commissioned corps of the Public Health Service.

 - The former employee is still qualified or able to become re-qualified to perform the duties of their former position.